laurengarcia/url-metadata/README.md

 ## Usage
-Works with Node.js versions `>=18.0.0` or in the browser when bundled with Webpack or Parcel (see `/example-typescript`).
-Under the hood, this package does some post-request processing on top of the `fetch` API.
-Use previous version `2.5.0` which uses the (now-deprecated) `request` module if you don't have access to `fetch` in your target environment.
+Works with Node.js versions `>=6.0.0` or in the browser when bundled with Webpack or Parcel (see `/example-typescript`).
+Use previous version `2.5.0` which uses the (now-deprecated) `request` module if you don't have access to `fetch` or Node.js version 6.0+ in your target environment.

 Install in your project:
 ```